UTK Environmental Health & Safety Program LS-001

 Minors in Laboratories

-UTK has a safety policy and plan for University departments or coordinated programs hosting minors who will be performing independent work in laboratories and shops.
-Minors participating in supervised instructional programs (e.g. Governor’s School, KidsU, etc.) or University-hosted/guided tours are excluded from this policy.
+UTK has a safety plan for University departments or coordinated programs hosting minors who will be performing independent work in laboratories and shops.
+Minors participating in supervised instructional programs (e.g. Governor’s School, KidsU, etc.) or University-hosted/guided tours are excluded from this plan.
 Minors shall be permitted in labs and shops as defined in this plan only if they are engaged in university-sponsored activities..

 Particularly Hazardous Substances

-UTK has a safety policy for University labs to comply with the Occupational Safety and Health Administration’s (OSHA) Chemical Hygiene Plan requirement to review and approve work involving “particularly hazardous” substances.
+UTK has a safety guide for University labs to comply with the Occupational Safety and Health Administration’s (OSHA) Chemical Hygiene Plan requirement to review and approve work involving “particularly hazardous” substances.